The X-Files: Season One's 5 Shippiest Episodes

 And bonding is certainly the watchword for the shippiest scene in the episode.
 After enduring a 9 minute time loss, weird lights and car activity, and listening to teens tell of abduction and being returned with odd marks on their body, poor Scully is spooked.
 She turns up at Mulder’s motel room door, wearing a robe which she quickly lowers revealing her underwear, and asking Mulder to check out the marks on her lower back.

-Naturally, all this takes place in a powercut, and the scene has a very charged atmosphere as Mulder holds a flickering candle to Scully’s back, as she stands exposed, vulnerable, semi-nude.
-When Mulder reassures her it’s just mosquito bites, it’s not surprising she falls into a hug - the first MSR huge of so, so many.
+Naturally, all this takes place in a powercut, and the scene has a very charged atmosphere as Mulder holds a flickering candle to Scully’s back, while she stands exposed, vulnerable, semi-nude.
+When Mulder reassures her it’s just mosquito bites, it’s not surprising she falls into a hug - the first MSR hug of so, so many.

 Subsequently, we see the pair bond further as Mulder tells Scully of his past with his lost sister Samantha, in a set-up that looks like so many other ‘ships, before and after, sitting on a bed or the floor, in the dark, sharing whispered truths and revelations.